The Rally Weekend

 The Brigade Rally begins on Friday afternoon.
 For those arriving before Friday afternoon, we organize quartets and VLQ's to perform Friday morning for local schools and other venues to share our love of singing to promote and encourage harmony.

 The actual Brigade activities begin Friday around 3:30 pm.
-Just after hotel registration, you will receive a name badge that lists your name, vocal part, and each song with the key signature.
+After hotel registration, you will receive a name badge that lists your name, vocal part, and each song with the key signature.
 From then until dinner you are on your own to quartet in as many different quartet combinations as possible.
 We even recognize men who sing with every other man at the Rally with a LSHB Tramp award.

 Dinner is served around 6:00 pm and is an excellent time for enjoying fellowship with old friends and for meeting new friends.
 Immediately after dinner, a brief meeting is held in which each attendee is assigned to a quartet by random selection.
 This is when you will find out which three singers will complete your competition quartet, a quartet selected at random.
 After your foursome selects a name, a song is randomly assigned to your quartet for the Friday night contest.
-Quartets then have approximately thirty minutes to an hour to hone their skills on the assigned song.
+Quartets then have approximately forty-five minutes to hone their skills on the randomly-assigned song.

 Following breakfast on Saturday morning, we gather to rehearse for the Saturday Evening show.
 By tradition, each song is directed by a member of the brigade or special guest directors selected from the local Chapters.
 It's a short rehearsal however, as we allow only eight minutes per song.

 Following the rehearsal, a brief business meeting is held where we recognize guests and induct our newest members into the LSHB.